eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 Status: approved

-When an Agent connects to the Server, the Ankaios Server shall send a list of all scheduled Workloads to this Agent as `AddedWorkload` message.
+When an Agent connects to the Server, the Ankaios Server shall send a list of all scheduled Workloads to this Agent as `ServerHello` message.

 Tags:
 - AnkaiosServer